Don’t you know that you can still optimize the performance of your already-great air purifier? Read on to learn how to do this!

 The reason for this is many air purifiers are designed with a front or side air intake, with the clean air dissipated at the top.
 If you obstruct the inlet or outlet by putting it near the wall, then it might have a hard time drawing dirty air from your environment.

+The golden rule here is to ensure that there’s enough space on all sides of your air purifier.
+Specifically, at least three to four feet of space should be given on each side so that the air purifier can absorb and distribute air efficiently.
 If you have a small room, you can put it at least 10 to 15 cm away from the wall or any object.

 Remember that air purifiers work by taking in dusty and polluted air, cleaning it and releasing it.
 So the best place to put an air purifier is to where the pollution is mostly coming from.
 For example, near your doorway or in the direction of your window.
 You can also place quiet air purifiers in your bedroom to help you better sleep at night.